gusamarante/dsgepy/README.md

 # Model Estimation
 The models are estimated using Bayesian methdos, specifically, by simulating the posterior distribution using MCMC sampling.
-Simulations are typically long, so there is a functionality that allows you to stop a simulation and continue it later from where it stoped.
+This process is slow, so there is a functionality that allows you to stop a simulation and continue it later from where it stoped.

 # Analysis